Cloudways and Kinsta are both popular and constantly brought up in Facebook Groups, but which one’s right for you?

 |Premium DNS||DNS Made Easy (Paid)||Amazon Route 53 (Free)|

-Butmany high traffic bloggers like Matthew Woodward use Kinsta.
-Kinsta also prides themselves in this… they posted multiple screenshots on Twitter showing how their client’s site was able to handle hundreds and sometimes thousands of simultaneous visitors.
+But many high traffic bloggers like Matthew Woodward use Kinsta.
+Kinsta also prides themselves in this.
+They posted multiple screenshots on Twitter showing how client websites were able to handle hundreds or sometimes thousands of simultaneous visitors.
 I haven’t seen much of this on Cloudways, so just by the sheer proof on Twitter, I have to say that Kinsta wins.

 Both Cloudways and Kinsta have resource limits.

-On Cloudways, you can view CPU usage inside your dashboard (this doesn’t appear to be a huge problem like on SiteGround and other hosts).
-It’s straightforward – the more you optimize your website, avoid resource-intensive plugins, and have lower visitors, the lower your CPU will be.
+On Cloudways, you can view CPU usage in your dashboard (this doesn’t appear to be a huge problem like on SiteGround and other hosts).
+It’s straightforward: the more you optimize your website, avoid resource-intensive plugins, and have lower visitors, the lower your CPU will be.

-This is the main reason you’re paying for higher prices at Kinsta.
-Their support is phenomenal and consistent.
-This is best reflected if you dig through their TrustPilot reviews, you will constantly see great reviews about their support.
-They are fast, are US-based, and go above and beyond to help you.
+This is the main reason you’re paying more.
+This is best reflected if you dig through their TrustPilot reviews.
+They respond fast, are US-based, and go above and beyond to help you.

 Cloudways support used to be terrible, but it’s much better now.
 Recently, most people are happy.
 However for others, it can be hit or miss.
 I recommend reaching out to Muhammed Moeez (Cloudways community manager) if you have questions since he’s always been great.

-Kinsta uses the MyKinsta dashboard while Cloudways also uses a custom dashboard.
+Kinsta uses the MyKinsta dashboard and Cloudways also uses a custom dashboard.

-While both Cloudways and Kinsta have great security, Kinsta wins this one.
+While both Cloudways and Kinsta have great security, but Kinsta wins this one.

 Kinsta has free Cloudflare integration with an enterprise-level firewall and DDoS protection.
 They also have a hack fix guarantee which means there is very little chance your website will get hacked.
 However, both hosts provide firewalls, account isolation, 2FA, and ongoing security patches.
 Cloudways uses Kyup while Kinsta uses LXCs and LXDs to isolate their containers.
 The bot protection from Cloudways can provide an additional security layer while saving resources.

-Cloudways’ data centers depend on which cloud provider you choose. (e.g. DigitalOcean).
+Cloudways data centers depend on which cloud provider you choose.